Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 - These specially manufactured fabrics can be easy to wear.

-- By combining cotton viscose with other fabrics, the design and weight of the garments better fit your needs.
+- By combining cotton and viscose with other fabrics, the design and weight of the garments better fit your needs.

 - The old favorite of black or dark blue denim jeans can remain a part of the mix.